Staff

 Archaeologist | Field Director

-Marc Dibenedetto works in the Mitigation Division.
+Marc Dibenedetto is part of our Field Director Team.
 He earned his BA with Honours in Archaeology and History from the University of Toronto in 2015.
 Marc holds an Applied Research archaeological licence from the province of Ontario and has worked as an archaeologist across Ontario since 2018.

 Megan Edwards